gremo/nest-winston/README.md

 ### 1.6.x to 1.7

-- The expoted type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added
+- The exported type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added